7 Essential Elements For Crafting A Compelling Brand Website

 It takes visitors as little as 0.5 seconds to form an opinion about your website.
 This gives you a very small window of opportunity to make a good first impression.

-Developing and designing a top-notch website for your brand is vital if you want to build credibility, earn your prospects’ trust, and get referrals.
+Developing and designing a top-notch website for your brand is vital if you want to build credibility, earn potential customers’ trust, and get referrals.
 Research shows that:

 • 75% of users will judge a business’s credibility based on its website design.